-The objective of the Capacity for Disaster Reduction Initiative (CADRI) is to enable the UN and other members of the ISDR system to support Governments build and implement a coherent framework for developing national capacities for disaster risk reduction, including preparedness for emergency response.
+The objective of the Capacity for Disaster Reduction Initiative (CADRI) is to enable the UN and other stakeholders to support countries build and implement a coherent framework for developing national capacities for disaster risk reduction, including preparedness for emergency response.

 How we help

-CADRI helps UN and non-UN actors at national and at regional levels to leverage existing partnerships across the development and humanitarian spectrum aiming at achieving resilient development results.
+CADRI helps UN and non-UN actors at country level to leverage existing partnerships across the development and humanitarian spectrum aiming at achieving resilient development results.

 Working to deliver as one

-CADRI brings together six United Nations organizations – FAO, OCHA, UNDP, UNICEF, WFP and WHO – and GFDRR, IFRC, UNESCO, UNITAR, UNOPS and WMO as observers in a collaborative mission to ‘deliver as one’ on capacity development in disaster risk reduction.
+CADRI brings together six United Nations organizations – FAO, OCHA, UNDP, UNICEF, WFP and WHO – and GFDRR, IFRC, UNESCO, UNITAR, UNOPS, WMO and IOM as observers in a collaborative mission to ‘deliver as one’ on capacity development in disaster risk reduction.

 CADRI Partner Agencies crowd in resources, experience and expertise to deliver customized capacity development services in disaster risk reduction, including preparedness for emergency response, to countries at risk.